Szymon-Michalak/epam-ios-1/02-swift-language/Part3/README.md

 By the end of this module, you should be able to:

-- ✅ Master optional types and techniques for safely unwrapping them
+- [x] Master optional types and techniques for safely unwrapping them
-- ✅ Apply optional chaining for cleaner access to optional properties and methods
+- [x] Apply optional chaining for cleaner access to optional properties and methods
-- ✅ Handle errors using `try`, `catch`, `throw`, and optional error propagation
+- [x] Handle errors using `try`, `catch`, `throw`, and optional error propagation
-- ✅ Use type casting to safely convert types within a class hierarchy
+- [x] Use type casting to safely convert types within a class hierarchy
-- ✅ Organize related types with nested type declarations
+- [x] Organize related types with nested type declarations
-- ✅ Define and use subscripts to access data elements directly
+- [x] Define and use subscripts to access data elements directly
-- ✅ Extend types with new behavior using extensions and protocol extensions
+- [x] Extend types with new behavior using extensions and protocol extensions
-- ✅ Build reusable and flexible APIs using protocols and associated types
+- [x] Build reusable and flexible APIs using protocols and associated types
-- ✅ Transform data collections with higher-order functions (`map`, `flatMap`, etc.)
+- [x] Transform data collections with higher-order functions (`map`, `flatMap`, etc.)

 ---